VETERANS DAY What’s open, closed

 Western Reserve Transit Authority (WRTA): Regular schedule.

 Public libraries: Youngstown-Mahoning County, Kinsman Free Public Library, Hubbard Public Library, Girard Free Library, Bristol Public Library, Bristolville, McKinley Memorial Library, Newton Falls Public Library, open.
-Warren-Trumbull County Public Library, Niles McKinley Memorial Public Library, closed Sunday and Monday.
+Warren-Trumbull County Public Library, Niles McKinley Memorial Public Library, closed.

 Stock market: Stifel Nicolaus, open.

-Banks: Chase Bank, Charter One, Cortland Banks, Farmers National Bank, First National Bank, Chemical Bank, Warren, Home Federal Savings & Loan, Niles, Home Savings & Loan, Huntington Bank, Austintown, Key Bank, PNC Ohio, PNC Pennsylvania, closed Sunday and Monday.
+Banks: Chase Bank, Charter One, Cortland Banks, Farmers National Bank, First National Bank, Chemical Bank, Warren, Home Federal Savings & Loan, Niles, Home Savings & Loan, Huntington Bank, Austintown, Key Bank, PNC Ohio, PNC Pennsylvania, closed.

-Trash collection: Allison Brothers Inc., Allied Waste, city of Youngstown, Waste Management, Warren City Environmental Services, Waste-Tech Services, regular schedules.
+Trash collection: Allison Brothers Inc., Allied Waste, city of Youngstown, Waste Management, Warren City Environmental Services, Waste-Tech Services, regular schedules for all will be maintained.

 Don't Miss a Story